How to Eliminate Scope Creep From Any Engagement In 4 Easy Steps

 Client goals naturally morph over time.

-People may need more help.
+As a result, people may need more help.

 When this happens, and the help they need is outside of the agreed-upon services, you need a template to let them know this is a change to the agreement.

-The client needing a change doesn’t make them a villain.
+However, the client needing a change doesn’t make them a villain.

 If you don’t have a template to communicate this change whenever it comes up, it will be hard to follow your own rules.

-You’ll just let it slide.
+Consequently, you’ll just let it slide.

 Or you’ll make the excuse that you’ll bill them later, and that’s just not sustainable.